djang0man/js-port-scanner/README.md

 ===
 The following assumes that [Node.js](https://nodejs.org/en/) and [Python 3](https://www.python.org/) are installed.
 The commands should be run from your terminal.

-* Enable Python CAP_NET_RAW capability for child process sockets utilization:
+* Enable Python CAP_NET_RAW capability for child process sockets utilization (command assumes Python 3.9):
 > `sudo setcap cap_net_raw=eip /usr/bin/python3.9`

 * Clone down the repository to your machine with: